freenet/freenet-core/docs/src/architecture/transport.md

 ## Introduction

 The Freenet Transport Protocol (FrTP) is a UDP-based system designed to ensure reliable and encrypted message transmission.
-This document outlines the key elements of FTP, including connection establishment, message handling, and rate limiting.
+This document outlines the key elements of FrTP, including connection establishment, message handling, and rate limiting.

 ## Overview